nolim1t/fbios6template/README.md

 ## Steps ##
 1. Do a shallow clone of this project
 2. Create facebook app ID on facebook developers site
-3. Change app ID in configuration
+3. Rename AppConstants.h-dist to AppConstants.h
+4. Add all the relevant application ids into configuration (AppConstants.h)
-4. Add your code in
+5. Add your code in
-5. ???
+6. ???
-6. Profit!
+7. Profit!

 ## TODO ##
 Everything ;-)